UN says Yemen’s warring parties agree to renew truce

 Associated Press

 CAIRO (AP) — The United Nations said Thursday that Yemen’s warring parties have agreed to renew a nationwide truce for another two months.
-The announcement is a glimmer of hope for the country, plagued by eight years of civil war, though significant obstacles remain to lasting peace.
+The development offered a glimmer of hope for the country, plagued by eight years of civil war, though significant obstacles remain to lasting peace.

-The cease-fire between Yemen’s internationally recognized government and the Iran-backed Houthi rebels first came into effect on April 2 — the first nationwide truce in the past six years of the conflict in the Arab World’s most impoverished nation.
-However, both sides have accused the other of violating the truce at times.
+The cease-fire between Yemen’s internationally recognized government and the Iran-backed Houthi rebels initially came into effect on April 2 — the first nationwide truce in the past six years of the conflict in the Arab World’s most impoverished nation.
+However, both sides have at times accused the other of violating the cease-fire.

 “The truce represents a significant shift in the trajectory of the war and has been achieved through responsible and courageous decision making by the parties,” U.N.
 Special Envoy for Yemen Hans Grundberg said in a statement.